eblerjana/pangenie/README.md

 ```

-## Pan-Genome graph
+## Input VCF

 PanGenie expects a directed and acyclic pangenome graph as input (-v option) which is represented as fully-phased, multisample VCF file.
 Variant records represent variant bubbles and each haplotype defines one path through this graph.
 We generate such graphs from haplotype-resolved assemblies using this pipeline: https://bitbucket.org/jana_ebler/vcf-merging.
-However, any fully-phased, multisample VCF file can be used as input.
+However, any ** fully-phased **, ** multisample ** VCF file with ** non-overlapping ** variants can be used as input.
 Important is, that variant records with overlapping coordinates are merged into a single, multiallelic VCF record, since otherwise PanGenie will filter them out.
+If your input VCF contains overlapping variants, the easiest way to run PanGenie is by using the Snakemake pipeline provided in ``pipelines/run-from-callset/``.

 ## Demo

 The typical use case is to run PanGenie on a whole genome dataset.
 The following example is just a little demo illustrating how to run PanGenie.

 We run PanGenie given a pangenome graph (VCF file,``test-variants.vcf``), sequencing reads (FASTA/FASTQ file, ``test-reads.fa``) and a reference sequence (FASTA file, ``test-reference.fa``) provided in the ``demo/`` folder.
-After installation, PanGenie's genotyping algorithm can be run using the following command:
+After installation, PanGenie's genotyping algorithm can be run using the following command (which will take a few seconds for this example):

-`` ./build/src/PanGenie -i test-reads.fa -r test-reference.fa -v test-variants.vcf -g -o test -e 100000 ``
+`` ./build/src/PanGenie -i test-reads.fa -r test-reference.fa -v test-variants.vcf -o test -e 100000 ``

 The result will be a VCF file named `` test_genotyping.vcf `` containing the same variants as the input VCF with additional genotype predictions, genotype likelihoods and genotype qualities.

-To run only phasing, use the -p option instead to obtain phasing in a file that will be named `` test_phasing.vcf ``.

-`` ./build/src/PanGenie -i test-reads.fa -r test-reference.fa -v test-variants.vcf -p -o test -e 100000 ``

-If `` -g `` and `` -p `` are omitted, PanGenie will run both genotying and phasing (which will take a few seconds for this example).
 Parameter `` -e `` sets the hash size used by Jellyfish for k-mer counting.
 When running PanGenie on a whole genome dataset, this parameter can be omitted (so that PanGenie uses the default value).

 Per default, PanGenie uses a single thread.
 The number of threads used for k-mer counting and genotyping/phasing can be set via parameters ``-j`` and ``-t``, respectively.